-This can range from a small, painless lump to a large, infected growth.
-If a doctor diagnoses it, they may call it an epidermoid cyst or a pilonidal cyst.
+A cyst from an ingrown hair can range from a small, painless lump to a large, infected growth.
+Doctors may call them epidermoid or pilonidal cysts.

-A cyst may be hard, soft, large, or smaller than a pea.
-Some cysts can develop deep under the skin, while others may be near the surface, where they can develop a white or yellow head.
+A cyst may be hard or soft.
+It may be large, but it can also be smaller than a pea.
+Some cysts can develop deep under the skin, while others occur near the surface, where they can create a white or yellow head.

 The following tips can help speed up healing:

 Cysts develop from a sac under the skin, which can fill with a thick, yellow substance called keratin.
 Popping the cyst may release the liquid but will not get rid of the sac, and the cyst may grow back.

 Sometimes, a person will need medical treatment for a cyst.
-They should see a doctor if:

 - a cyst does not clear up on its own